axisofstevil/axisofstevil.com/_posts/2005-08-15-the-steve-who-can-not-be-named.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stevewronkeranim1.gif "stevewronkeranim1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stevewronkermural.jpg "Stevewronkerbar"

-In an ongoing effort to fool the world through hypnosis, The Axis of Stevil would like to send a hypnotic spell on:

-## 'The Steve that can not be named' ##
+In an ongoing effort to fool the world through hypnosis, The Axis of Stevil would like to send a hypnotic spell on **'The Steve that can not be named'**!

 ![Stevewronkeranim1][id_1]